 The S-curve isn’t just a project management tool; it's a visual roadmap for a project’s journey from start to finish.
 It’s especially handy for evaluating performance and guiding construction projects.
 The curve starts slow, accelerates to a peak, then decelerates toward completion.

-You’ll encounter three main types: the baseline, project costs, and target S-curves.
+You’ll encounter three main types of S-curves: the baseline, project costs, and target S-curves.
 The baseline S-curve, aligned with the original schedule, acts as a benchmark.
-The project S-curve tracks cash flow over time, while the target S-curve shows where the project should be heading.
+The project S-curve tracks cash flow over time.
+The target S-curve shows where the project should be heading.

-Role of the S-curve in business growth and development
+Role of product s curve in business growth and development

 In business growth, the S-curve represents progress over time within a project’s life cycle.
 It’s widely used in project management, particularly in construction, to keep an eye on performance, costs, and momentum.
 The curve has three main phases: a slow start, rapid growth, and a plateau leading to completion.